ucip/ucip.github.io/schedule.md

         <li><h5>11:00 AM - 11:50 AM | MINORITIES AND PHILOSOPHY</h5>
           <ul class="schedule-list">
             <li><h5>Tower Room (348):</h5>
-              <p>Learn about Minorities and Philosophy (MAP), an organization which works to remove barriers to participation in philosophy for members of marginalized groups.</p>
+              <p>A session held by Eastern Michigan University's Minorities and Philosophy (MAP) chapter aimed at demystifying the aims, benefits, and work of the organization.</p>
             </li>
           </ul>
         </li>